laurarnichols/CrossSectionCalculations/Notes/phonons.md

 # Phonons

 Our capture calculations require the phonon frequencies and displacement vectors.
 These should be taken from the final relaxed state.
+The ground state can also be used as we assume that the phonons do not change between the two charge states.

 ## Steps
 _Adapted from email from Guanzhi_